Our research is editorially independent but we may earn a commission for purchases made through our links.

 Marquette is an ideal base for enjoying the wilderness of Michigan’s Upper Peninsula.
 It has a rich history and picturesque downtown, but the primary focus for most is its spectacular nature and opportunities for outdoor recreation.
 You might paddle along the 42-mile stretch of Lake Superior with its cascading falls, multicolored sandstone cliffs, and sand dunes, hike the trails, soak up the sun and swim off the beautiful beach in Presque Isle Park, or cycle the 17-mile Marquette City bike path.

 Falmouth is situated at the southwestern tip of Cape Cod, providing lots of fun for a couples’ getaway during the summer.
 Everyone will be flocking to the beach, but there are many other things to do, from lighthouse “hopping” to renting bikes for a pedal along the Shining Sea Bikeway that begins here and stretches for 10 miles along the coast.
-A picnic at Nobska Lighthouse is really a must, with some of the very best views on the Cape.
+A picnic at Nobska Lighthouse is really a must, with some of the very best views of the Cape.
 You’ll find many romantic places to stay and plenty of restaurants serving the area’s famously tasty lobster.

-Enjoy the charms of Bavaria in the Blue Ridge Mountains by heading to Helen which took its inspiration from German villages.
+Enjoy the charms of Bavaria in the Blue Ridge Mountains by heading to Helen, which took its inspiration from German villages.
 The downtown shops and restaurants are housed in buildings with a distinct Bavarian style and lined along cobblestone streets.
 You can watch fudge made on marble tables along with caramel apples and whipped cream caramel at Hansel & Gretel Candy Kitchen and visit the Nora Mill Granary Grist Mill & Country Store, an authentic working grist mill nestled alongside the Chattahoochee River to see how corn is ground into grits The the surrounding area is popular for wine tasting, hiking, and tubing.
-There are many waterfalls to visit too, with Anna Ruby Falls a rare double waterfall and one of the easiest to access.
+There are many waterfalls to visit, too, with Anna Ruby Falls, a rare double waterfall and one of the easiest to access.

 Glacier Bay National Park is renowned for its dramatic beauty, abundant wildlife, and glaciers.
-Here you can get face to face with a glacier, so close you’ll be able to hear the sounds of the ice cracking.
+Here you can get face-to-face with a glacier so close you’ll be able to hear the sounds of the ice cracking.
 You might even witness iceberg calving, with huge chunks of ice breaking off and plunging into the water.
-The Glacier Bay cruise that can be booked at Glacier Bay lodge in the park, will take you to Margerie and other glaciers with all sorts of creatures that can be seen along the way.
+The Glacier Bay cruise that can be booked at Glacier Bay Lodge in the park will take you to Margerie and other glaciers with all sorts of creatures that can be seen along the way.
 Keep an eye out for whales, gaze out at countless sea lions that crowd onto rocky islets, coastal brown bears wandering along the shore, mountain goats climbing seaside cliffs, and much more.
-Park rangers provide regular guided activities and there’s plenty to do on your own as well, including hiking, backpacking, kayaking, and rafting
+Park rangers provide regular guided activities, and there’s plenty to do on your own as well, including hiking, backpacking, kayaking, and rafting.

-Colorado’s wildflower capital, Crested Butte may be a top spot for skiing, but it’s a breathtaking place to visit during the warmer months with the peak of summer characterized by meadows that are bursting with color, including paintbrush, columbine, lupine, and dozens of other beautiful blooms.
-You’ll find miles and miles of trails for hiking and biking, while the Taylor, Gunnison and East rivers provide world-class trout fishing, kayaking, and rafting.
+Colorado’s wildflower capital, Crested Butte, may be a top spot for skiing, but it’s a breathtaking place to visit during the warmer months, with the peak of summer characterized by meadows that are bursting with color, including paintbrush, columbine, lupine, and dozens of other beautiful blooms.
+You’ll find miles and miles of trails for hiking and biking while the Taylor, Gunnison and East rivers provide world-class trout fishing, kayaking, and rafting.
 There’s a fantastic dining and drinking scene to enjoy afterward, complete with cold brews and farm-to-table experiences.